Can Dentures Be Fitted to Receding Gums? Solutions for Comfortable Fit

 • Enhanced Stability: Implants provide a solid foundation, ensuring that dentures remain securely in place, regardless of gum condition, which helps prevent gum disease.

-• Reduced Gum Pressure: With the primary support from implants, there’s less reliance on the gums.
+• Reduced Gum Pressure: Implants provide primary support, so there’s less reliance on the gums.
 This reduces the potential for sore spots and discomfort in receded areas.

 Conclusion